Aethaeryn/wesnoth-umc/Aethaeryns_Mod/README.md

 MP.
 The only real downside is that the UI limitations make the map editing slow and inconvenient, which is why there are predawn maps.

-The players themselves have access to all the standard tropes in Wesnoth RPG add-ons, including inventory, upgrades, money for shops, and so on.
-The main difference (besides the powerful host) is that the maps are both huge and open-ended, so no two games will play the same.
-Ideally, you will be able to switch to new maps after you complete playing on one map, but that is currently broken beyond the first scenario switch.
-Once it works, games will last until the player characters all die or everyone involved gets bored of the current game.
+The players themselves have access to the standard mechanics of Wesnoth RPG add-ons: inventory, upgrades, money for shops, etc. The main difference (besides the powerful host) is that the main map is both huge and open-ended, so no two games will play the same.
+Originally, this add-on was intended to be played as an MP campaign.
+Increasingly, the focus is on one very large map, temporarily called "Woods".

 Death of the player character isn't even necessarily the end, since the host has the power to spawn in a new unit and then give it to a